Quick Hitters or Ed’s Pensées

 minds perhaps to consider and think through issues that they might

+otherwise confront.)
 Philosophers strain at gnats (minutia or micro-sized

 particles) while swallowing camels (concepts the size of planets).